pglet/website/docs/tutorials/python.md

 Each task item is represented by two stacks: `display_view` stack with Checkbox, "Edit" and "Delete" buttons and `edit_view` stack with Textbox and "Save" button. `view` stack serves as a container for both `display_view` and `edit_view` stacks.

+Before this step the code was short enough to be fully included in the tutorial.
+Going forward we will be highlighting only new changes introduced in a step.

+Copy the entire code for this step from [here](https://github.com/pglet/examples/blob/main/python/todo/todo-with-delete.py).
+Below we will explain the changes we've done to implement view, edit and delete tasks.

-To encapsulate task item views and actions we will introduce a new `Task` class:
+To encapsulate task item views and actions we introduced a new `Task` class:

 ```python
 class Task():